adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 > Cuts the mustard falls short

-This relatively new approach is 100% correct in its philosophy &mdash; it has the notion of a core and an enhanced experience and attempts to avoid the *fuck you* experience.
-However, it turns out that its implementation falls short.
+This relatively new approach is 100% correct in its philosophy &mdash; it has the notion of a core and an enhanced experience and attempts to avoid the *fuck you* experience &mdash; *great!* However, it turns out the implementation falls short.

 What *it* does is *detect* (not *test*) a few choice browser APIs in order to *infer* (read *guess*) whether a browser can deliver the enhanced experience.
 However, this doesn't guarantee the enhanced experience.
 And if there is no guarantee of it, then you might well get the *fuck you* experience.
 For reference, this is it what it looks like: